About CIL @ SF

 Cost: $0.
 All travel to and from Swarthmore, food, and accommodations is covered by the CIL.

-What do you think you'll gain from the CIL@ SF trek?
+- What do you think you’ll gain from the CIL@ SF Trip?

-What would you most like to ask or learn from alumni working in innovation and entrepreneurship?
+- What would you most like to ask or learn from alumni working in social innovation and social entrepreneurship?

 "I think the biggest take-away is that there are many opportunities to work in the exciting world of tech and innovation even from a non-tech background.
 I particularly appreciated the alums' comments on how a liberal arts education at Swarthmore has benefited them immensely along their career paths.
 Also, many alums changed their jobs or even careers along the way, and many attributed that to the skills and mindsets they acquired at Swarthmore.
 I thought this is really encouraging and comforting in a sense, that we are doing the right things."